Degrees and Certifications:

 The Stafford County Health Department provides immunizations on Fridays from 8:00 a.m. until 12:00 p.m., on an appointment only basis.
 There is no fee.
 Call 659-3101 for further information or appointments.

-The Code of Virginia requires that all sixth grade students receive a booster tetanus, diphtheria, pertussis (Tdap) vaccine prior to entering middle school.
+The Code of Virginia requires that all seventh grade students receive a booster tetanus, diphtheria, pertussis (Tdap) vaccine prior to entering middle school.
 Also, the varicella vaccine or documented proof of chicken pox disease required for all middle school students.
 Students without the required immunizations are not allowed to attend school in Virginia until enrollment requirements are met.